Rionzagal/Fundus-Components/README.md

 This method is composed by three sub-methods, which focus on detecting and segmenting each of the main anatomical components found in the retina.
 The three sub-methods found in the algorithm are as follows:
 1. Vascular tree detection and segmentation
 >The detection of the vascular tree in the retina using a *Random Forest* model in order to do the classification between the non-vascular elements and the vascular elements.
 The model was trained using the [DRIVE datasets](https://drive.grand-challenge.org/) for the supervised training reference.
+This method is based on the work directed by *(GeethaRamani and Balasubramanian,2016)*. [^1]

 2. Optic Disc detection and segmentation
 >The detection of the Optic Disc structure in the retina using a voting mechanism based on statistical analysis and color intensity analysis.
-This method is based on the work directed by *(Aquino et al., 2010)*. [^1]
+This method is based on the work directed by *(Aquino et al., 2010)*. [^2]

 3. Macula detection and segmentation
 >The detection of the Macula component based on color and morphological analysis on high contrast elements on the retina.
+This method is based on the work directed by *(GeethaRamani and Balasubramanian,2018)*. [^3]

 Each of the sub-methods is developed in its own *.py* file, found in the **master** branch, and are combined in the class file *ret_fundus.py* in order obtain the retinal elements and segment each of them.
 The result is an object with a dictionary structure of each element containing its segmented mask, center location and radius for the circular elements.